Cricket World Cup Betting Offers & Free Bets, India 2023

 World Cup Format

-The 2019 ICC Cricket World Cup will see 10 teams compete, a reduction from the 14 teams that competed in 2011 and 2015.
-The hosts (England) along with the top 7 ranked teams in the ICC One Day International rankings qualify automatically.
+The 2023 ICC Cricket World Cup will see 10 teams compete, with the same format as 2019, a reduction from the 14 teams that competed in 2011 and 2015.
+The hosts (India) along with the top 7 ranked teams in the ICC One Day International rankings qualify automatically.

 The remaining two places are decided through a world cup qualifier.
-Hosted in Zimbarbwae in January 2018 the bottom four teams in the ICC ODI Championship, that did not receive automatic qualification, along with the four highest teams in the ICC World Cricket League Championships and the two finalists from division 2 compete.
+Hosted in 2022 the bottom five teams in the ICC ODI Championship, that did not receive automatic qualification, along with the three highest teams in League 2 and two teams from a play-off round between the bottom 4 teams in League 2 and the top 2 teams from the Challenge league.

 As usual the ICC seem to make qualification for these two final spots as convoluted as possible.
 The ten teams in the qualifier tournament are split into two groups and play each other in a round-robin format with two points for a win and one point for no result or tie.